Do photographs convey a reality, or merely a depiction of reality, or a secret? – I often wonder.

 “Photography through the camera is an instrument of detection.
 We photograph not only what we know, but also what we don’t know”

 – Lisette Model

 We know nothing about the existence in its entirety.
-When we zoom into a small part of textures found in nature, we enter the depths of the world that we otherwise look at only surface of.
+When we zoom in to a small part of textures found in nature, we enter the depths of the world that we otherwise look at the only surface of.
 Zooming into this Sunflower, the moment I was about to take pride of really seeing the flower, I spotted that tiny, tiny due drop at the very center…and I knew, I would look at this frame a thousand times and I would still be ignorant! :)

 “I like photographs which leave something to the imagination.”

 A pigeon sitting on the railing of high rise building, facing a particularly odd evening sky.
 But it looked like it was looking in oblivion.
 Do birds and animals have contemplative moments too?
 Perhaps we will never know.

 “Photography deals exquisitely with appearances, but nothing is what it appears to be.”

 Our rational minds won’t take a minute to label the following frame as camouflage.
 But doesn’t these instances of uncanniness in nature baffle you?

 I have this feeling coming to me, again and again – In nature, everything is a reflection of everything else.
 Everything can be transformed into everything else.

 “Life is like a good black and white photograph, there’s black, there’s white, and lots of shades in between.”